-- 5. Pull back the bolt cocking handle to its fully-rearward position and release.
-As it moves rapidly forward under spring pressure, the bolt will strip a round from the magazine and insert it into the chamber.
-The rifle is now loaded and ready to fire.
-(See Illustration #8.) - 6.
-Place the rifle back on "SAFE."
-(See Illustration #2.)
+- 4. Keeping the muzzle pointed in a safe direction, move the safety lever downward to the "FIRE" position. - 5.
+Pull back the bolt cocking handle to its fully-rearward position and release.
+As it moves rapidly forward under spring pressure, the bolt will strip a round from the magazine and insert it into the chamber of the barrel, readying the rifle for firing.
+(See Illustration #11.)